Cédric Beaume

 Associate Professor in Applied Mathematics

-I am fascinated by a range of scientific problems and my research revolves around the use of dynamical systems theory and of numerical methods to explain and control instabilities in fluids, such as transition to turbulence and the formation of patterns at the surface of dry lakes.
-I have also designed and am running an inter-university competition based on the optimization of Formula One strategies and have coded various machine-learning methods.
+I am fascinated by a range of scientific problems and my research revolves around the use of dynamical systems theory and of sophisticated numerical methods to explain and control instabilities in fluids, such as transition to turbulence and the formation of patterns at the surface of dry lakes.
+I have also designed and am running a competition based on the optimization of Formula One strategies and have coded various machine-learning methods.

 You might wonder how to pronounce my name.
 Here is how, together with some complementary explanations.